Disclaimer: I don't own HP or any of the trademarked stuff.

 "Then Dobby must do it, sir," Dobby said sadly, "for Harry Potter's own good, sir."

 The pudding promptly began to float toward the sitting room, and Harry ran after it, trying to be quiet and catch it before it dropped at the same time.
-Unfortunately, just as he had almost caught it, the pudding dropped on Mrs. Mason's head and Dobby disappeared with a crack.
+But then, just as he almost had it, the pudding dropped on Mrs. Mason's head and Dobby disappeared with a crack.

 Aunt Petunia gasped and ran off toward the kitchen.
 Then: "I'm so sorry," Uncle Vernon said apologetically.
-"It's my nephew -- he's very disturbed -- he hurts himself, as you can see, and strangers upset him..."
+"It's my nephew - he's very disturbed - he hurts himself, as you can see clearly, and strangers upset him..."

 They had barely reached the doorway to the kitchen, however, when an owl suddenly swooped through an open window and dropped a letter on Mrs. Mason's pudding-covered head.
 Apparently, this was the last straw; with a scream that could rival a banshee, she ran from the house, leaving the slightly stained letter and a trail of pudding behind her.

-Uncle Vernon grabbed the letter and tore it open, to Harry's protest.
+Uncle Vernon grabbed the letter and tore it open to Harry's protests.
 It was obviously meant for the only wizard in the household, and by the evil grin that was spreading across Uncle Vernon's face, Harry had a very bad feeling.
 Turning back to Harry, Uncle Vernon shoved it into his hand.
 "Read it, boy," he said dangerously, and Harry, his heart pounding, did so.